 Rebecca Foon, the composer and musician behind Saltland and Esmerine (and former long standing member of Silver Mt.
-Zion) presents a new album entitled Waxing Moon incoming February 21st via Constellation.
+Zion) presents a new album entitled Waxing Moon out now via Constellation.

 While best known as an incomparable cellist crafting textural soundscapes and instrumental chamber-rock in the aforementioned projects (and more recently recognized for her creative and organisational work as co-founder of Pathway To Paris), this new collection of songs finds Foon emphasising piano and voice with striking intimacy and elegance, showcasing a captivating evolution in her always resplendent songwriting.
 The climate crisis has profoundly framed Foon’s political and artistic life for many years now, and Waxing Moon finds her writing and singing her most arrestingly direct yet poetic words, tapping universal and personal heartbreak in both despair and hope.